tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/available_acceleration_models.rst

 Gravitational
 ###########################

-TudatPy contains a number of different models for gravitational accelerations.
+Tudat contains a number of different models for gravitational accelerations.
 In general, the gravitational acceleration exerted by a body B, with associated potential :math:`U_{B}`, on a body A can be expressed as follows:

 .. math::